allenling/paxos-implementation/README.md

 even though it was clearly accepted by a majority of acceptors, the short answer is no, V1 was not chosen yet, why?

-we once wrote an email to lamport to try to get a full explanation, and lamport did reply and said:
+we once wrote an email to lamport to try to get a full explanation, and lamport did reply saying that:

 > If you are confused, please read the original paper that contains the unambiguous mathematical description of the algorithm.